SPECIAL HOLIDAY HOURS!

 The String Bar at World Music Nashville is a unique service for guitar, bass and stringed instrument players in middle Tennessee.
 No more dropping off your instrument for days.
 Our staff can re-string, clean, set up and clean your instrument while you wait...or run errands.
 Have a cup of coffee and relax in the lounge, or check out the new Martin, Fender, Yamaha and a half dozen premium guitars in the acoustic and electric demo rooms.
-Quick re-strings are generally done in less than an hour, the "Big Deal" in less than three.
+Quick re-strings are generally done in less than an hour, the "Standard Setup" in less than three.
 Need repairs?
 We can do those too!
 Acreman Guitars West at World Music Nashville has a complete repair facility in house providing the repair, installation, and modification services locally.
 Need parts?
 We are dealers for one of the largest parts manufacturers in the world, and stock hundreds of commonly used parts in our store.
-For our out of town and touring customers, we offer next day service, drop ship tour support, and 24 Hour turn around. *

 - Re-string Instrument